+512 S/2020/1301, S/2021/298, S/2021/603 and S/2021/824.

-Part I - Overview of Security Council Activities in the Maintenance of International Peace and Security Repertoire website: http://www.un.org/en/sc/repertoire of the reintegration process; (iii) consolidating the integrated presence of the State in conflictaffected areas; (iv) reinforcing constructive dialogue between the parties; and (v) strengthening conditions for reconciliation.515 In his first briefing of the year at the open videoconference held on 21 January 2021, the Special Representative described the violence against former Revolutionary Armed Forces of Colombia-People's Army (FARC-EP) combatants, social leaders, human rights defenders and communities as the most serious threat to peacebuilding in the country.516 He underlined the need to address budget shortfalls and vacancies in the National Protection Unit which provided collective and individual close protection schemes for former combatants and to ensure that women former combatants had equal access to close protection.
-He also stressed that it was essential to support the Special Investigations Unit to bring to justice those responsible for such crimes.
-On the reintegration process, the Special Representative noted the promising developments concerning the purchase of land for the former territorial area for training and reintegration in Dabeiba and the Government of Colombia's announcement of further purchases in five additional areas by mid-February 2021.
-He underscored the need to ensure the same level of institutional support and productive opportunities for former combatants outside of the territorial areas, including those remaining in areas that had been or would be relocated due to threats from illegal armed groups.
+also stressed that it was essential to support the Special Investigations Unit of the Office of the Attorney-General to bring to justice those responsible for such crimes.
+On the reintegration process, the Special Representative noted the promising developments concerning the purchase of land for the former territorial area for training and reintegration in Dabeiba and the Government's announcement of purchases in five additional areas by mid-February 2021.
+He underscored the need to ensure the same level of institutional support and productive opportunities for former combatants located outside the territorial areas, including those remaining in areas that had been or would be relocated owing to threats from illegal armed groups.

-Regarding the consolidation of State presence in conflict-affected areas, the Special Representative stated that the national authorities had to remain firm in the implementation of development programmes with a territorial focus, the National Comprehensive Programme for the Substitution of Illicit Crops and the comprehensive security and protection programme for communities and organizations in the territories.
-He underlined that sustained dialogue between the parties was fundamental to the implementation of all aspects of the Final Agreement, including through the Commission for the Follow-up, Promotion and Verification of the Implementation of the Final Agreement, and called on all actors to lend their full support to the work of the Comprehensive System for Truth, Justice, Reparation and Non-Repetition.
+Regarding the consolidation of State presence in conflict-affected areas, the Special Representative stated that the national authorities must remain firm in the continued implementation of development programmes with a territorial focus, the National Comprehensive Programme for the Substitution of Illicit Crops and the comprehensive security and protection programme for communities and organizations in the territories.
+He underlined that dialogue between sustained the parties was fundamental to the implementation of all aspects of the Final Agreement, including through the Commission for the Follow-up, Promotion and Verification of the Implementation of the Final Agreement, and called on all actors to lend their full support to the work of the Comprehensive System for Truth, Justice, Reparation and Non-Repetition.